 Read Genesis 1, 28&29: What we need to make our bodies feel good

 God gave the food that was in the Garden of Eden.
 Man was asked to take care of what God had made in His garden.
 God asked men and women to help Him look after the plants and animals on the earth.
 He wants us to care for the soil, air and water around us and all the animals and plants that live here with us.
 God was very careful how He made the earth and we must be careful how we take look after it for Him.
 He knew we would need food, water and shelter to be able to live and He provided plenty of these things for us.
 It is our job to use it without harming it.
+Remember that one day you will be old, and your children will ask you about how life was when you were young… They will be asking you how well you cared for the land that you are passing on to your next generation.

 Questions for discussion